Hurlstone Park: Houses

 Hurlstone Park has a range of period homes.
 It is generally a low-rise residential area with maintained family homes and larger back-yards, with tree-lined streets, and small parks and playgrounds.
 Older shop façades, some with original features make up the small shopping strip.
 There is an increasing number of high-rise units in the suburb mostly along Canterbury and New Canterbury Roads.
-Some of the suburb is an oasis of heritage, with a village atmosphere valued by the residents it is potentially threatened by changes to zoning and increased high-rise development.

 Parks and reserves

 Hurlstone Park includes the following parks and reserves: